comraderoyce/and-wells/content/posts/notes.md

 ## Users and Value

 Until the user accesses is a feature of your product, no value is created.
 A sign saying "ATM coming soon" is not helpful to someone that needs cash.
+Since no value is realized until a feature is in use, shipping features should be a top priority.